Chapter 5 : Between Two Worlds

 They stared at the wall for a minute, giving nervous glances to each other.
 Annie checked her watch.
 "It's quarter to eleven, boys.
 We've got to figure this out, or Liam will miss his train."

 "Excuse me," said a voice behind them.
 "Are you trying to get on the platform?"

 They turned with a start.
 Another family had approached while they were standing there, a woman with two daughters.
 The girls both had trunks on trolleys.
 On top of one of the trunks was a cage with a large brown owl inside.

 Liam had not shown much interest in girls up to that point, but he knew a pretty girl when he saw one, and Lara was pretty.
 She had golden brown hair that went down to her shoulders.
-Her face was pale and brown eyes were wide as she gazed back at him.
+Her face was pale.
+Wide brown gazed back at him.
 She reluctantly took the hand that Liam offered her and let it go almost immediately.

 "What's come over you?" chided Lucy.
 "Honestly, she's not usually this shy."
 Lucy held out her hand to Liam.
 "My name is Lucy, and I'm a prefect.
 So, if you need anything, if you get lost or something, and you see me, just come right up to me and I'll help you.
 The castle is pretty big.
 It's easy to get turned around, but the older kids are always willing to help a younger student."